He hugged me.

 When a young gay man is found dead in his New York apartment, his best friends are left wondering why.
 Part meditation and part celebration, LOOK UPON OUR LOWLINESS is a touching, unexpectedly funny story of seven men who, in the wake of a tragic loss, choose to embrace life.
 In a world inundated by technology and constant communication, the play examines the interconnectedness of love, loss, faith, and healing.

-World premiere, The Movement Theater Company, New York City, 2013: dir.
+Workshop Production, The Movement Theater Company, New York City, 2013: dir.
 David Mendizábal

 Reading, New York Theatre Workshop, New York City, 2013: dir.
 David Mendizábal